 Booking in for relaxing pregnancy facials is another safe option.
 Although, you should be aware that your skin can become more sensitive during pregnancy.
 As such, it's best to avoid harsh treatments like microdermabrasion.

-Of course, as soon as you stop breastfeeding, it's fine to resume your regular Botox treatments.
+Of course, as soon as you stop breastfeeding, it's fine to resume your regular Botox treatments and you should prepare accordingly for your Botox injection.
 And, after a year or two of night-time feeds and next-to-no sleep, it could be the best time to try something extra.

 For example, you might consider a combination of Botox and fillers to achieve even better and longer-lasting results.